pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 - 32-bit WebAssembly is also called: wasm32
 - LLVM is short for LLVM IR (Intermediate Representation)

 If you'd like to play around with the code in this article yourself then you're in luck!
 The article comes with a [companion code repository](https://github.com/pretzelhammer/brainfuck_compilers) which contains all the code and instructions on how to run it.
-Following along using the companion code repository is completely optional, the article can be easily read without it.
+Following along using the companion code repository is completely optional and the article can be easily read without it.